trilinos/Trilinos/cmake/tribits/doc/build_quick_ref/TribitsBuildQuickRef.rst

 to generate this document.
 In a project-specific version, ``<Project>`` is replaced with the actual project name (e.g. ``Trilinos``, or ``TriBITSProj``, etc.).
 This version of the generated document is referred to by the general TribitsDeveloperGuide.[rst,html,pdf] document.

+Below are given genetic versions of the sections that show up in every project-specific build of this document.

 Getting set up to use CMake